-- Produces the same consistency as regular milk
+- Produces a similar consistency to cow’s milk

 - Comes in sweetened and unsweetened varieties